elameen37/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 6. Function that multiplies 2 matrices:
 7. Function that multiplies 2 matrices by using the module NumPy
 8. Function that prints Python strings.
-9. Class Square that defines a square by: (based on 4-square.py)
-10. Python class MagicClass